lucas874/eggo/README.md

 # Eggo Enterprises

 How to build:<br>
 NB.
 This guide assumes that the machine on which software is to be built is using a Linux operating system.
 To build the system the machine will need a C++ compiler, cmake, libtool and git.
-If you are unsure whether this is install.
-If you are using Ubuntu this can be done with the package manager by issuing the command: sudo apt-get install build-essential libtool cmake<br>
+If you are unsure whether this is installed you can download these using a package mangager.
+If you are using Ubuntu this can be done by issuing the command: sudo apt-get install build-essential libtool cmake<br>

 1. The system requires ZeroMQ for communicating over network.
 To install the ZeroMQ library two things must be downloaded and built.
 Open a terminal and type these commands:<br>
     git clone https://github.com/zeromq/libzmq.git<br>